Kappu Bilupu: Story

-A Cinderella-inspired story.
-A commentary on the ultimate triumph of good character over situational advantages.
+A Cinderella-inspired story, the film's plot is a commentary on the ultimate triumph of good character over situational advantages.
 Kalpana as Vatsala is a poor and docile girl ill-treated by her stepmother.
-Her second character Chandra is rich, arrogant and bold.
+Her second character, identical twin Chandra, is rich, arrogant and bold.

 Soundtrack

 R. Rathna composed the music for the soundtrack.

 Remakes

 The film was remade in 1971 by Puttanna in two languages - in Tamil as Irulum Oliyum and in Telugu as Iddaru Ammayilu.